 - Control: 92

 “I wouldn’t use any other rubber for my hard bat.
 This is great.
-It gives me perfect control when I want it (most of the time), neutralizes a fair bit of the spin from my opponents, and still lets me put a little spin on serves when I want to.
+It gives me perfect control when I want it (most of the time), neutralizes a fair by opponents’ spin, and lets me put a little spin on serves when I want to.
 Great all-around versatile hard bat rubber.
 BTW, I recommend using glue sheets to install.”

 “Very good rubber for hard bat.
 Seems a bit faster than BTY Orthodox DX.
 I was able to topspin ferociously with it on a tony hold blade.
-Really puts the attack, playback into hard bat.
+Really puts the attack and playback into hard bat.
 Seems to be long-lasting, typical of Yasaka products.
 Highly recommended.”

 7. Yasaka Phantom 0012 Infinity

 It is a pocket-friendly rubber considering the number of characteristics it possesses.
-It is a no-sponge rubber, unlike the Phantom 0011 infinity that has a sponge.
-Yasaka 0012 infinity is part of the phantom series.
+It is a no-sponge rubber, unlike the Phantom 0011 Infinity, which has a sponge.
+Yasaka 0012 Infinity is part of the Phantom series.
 This rubber is long and has a soft pimple.